cpoff/jamdocs2/docs/category-page.md

 ## Sections

 Go to section settings.
-Full width on both Box Type and Inner Box Type.
+Full width on Box type and contained for the Inner Box Type.
 Background color blank/none.

 ### Section code